 However, new research is showing there are health benefits with these foods that can’t be derived from any modern day food processing means.

-I love fermented foods and have frequent Kombucha, Kefir, Raw Yogurt, Fermented Vegetables and Natural Yeast Breads in my home.
-Full of beneficial microbes, these foods not only taste great, but also help heal and protect your body.
-Here are some of the benefits:
+Full of beneficial microbes, these foods not only taste great, but also help heal and protect your teeth & body.

 Fermentation will transform this damaging food to something very beneficial, and raw sources will provide calcium that is actually usable and works toward the protection of our teeth.

 How much calcium do we really need?

 One more caution–oxalates!
 All of the dark leafy greens have a high oxalic acid content.
-This acid binds to calcium and creates oxalate crystals.30 This also makes the calcium unavailable to you.
+This acid binds to calcium and creates oxalate crystals.
+This also makes the calcium your body cannot access.